Saturday, May 30, 2015

 "One more time.

 'We've had the experience twice,' said George Steinbrenner.
 'That's a plus, not a negative.
 I'd rather take my chances with someone I've been down the road with before rather than someone new.'
-So fiery, combative Billy, hired for the first time as Yank manager in 1975 and second time in 1979, starts anew on a five-year contract after being fired at Oakland, where he piloted the A's into the playoffs in 1981.
+So fiery, combative Billy, hired for the first time as Yank manager in 1975 and a second time in 1979, starts anew on a five-year contract after being fired at Oakland, where he piloted the A's into the playoffs in 1981.

 On the field, Martin has been a winner everywhere, going back to his playing days on seven Yankee World Series teams.
 He won division titles with the Twins in 1969 and Tigers in 1972 before winning AL pennants with the Yankees in '76 and '77.
 His '77 club won the World Series over the Dodgers.